 The hot springs in Montagu are nestled up against rocky cliffs and set amongst gorgeous palm trees.
 They’re on the northern side of town and can be reached either by driving or by walking the Badskloof Trail (see above) from the centre of town.

 The hot springs are the perfect place to relax and unwind after a hike.
 There are several natural mineral pools, all at slightly different temperatures.
-The water bubbles up from the ground at 43 degrees, then is allowed to cool as it passes from one pool to the other.
+The water bubbles up from the ground at 43 degrees, and then is allowed to cool as it passes from one pool to the other.
 It’s best on weekdays when it’s not busy.
 For more information about how to visit the Montagu hot springs, click here.

 Eating in Montagu